StormBit/janus/README.md

 What is this?
 -------------

-This is a fork of the Sourceforge version of Janus IRC Linker by Daniel De Graaf with the Trix-Janus Mods.
+This is a fork of the Sourceforge version of Janus by Daniel De Graaf with the Trix-Janus Mods.
 I've done this because the older code lacks some of the bugs introduced in the Github version.
 I've stopped updating trix-janus, so use this one instead ;)

 What changes did you make?
 --------------------------